 While this all bothers me, I can’t really have a chip on my shoulder about it.
 I know first hand how horrible guys can be at parenting.
 I was raised by a single mom who divorced my dad right around the time I was 1 year old.
 I know for a fact that my dad was awarded visitation rights and was told he would have to pay child support.
 Even though my mom left him, taking my brother and I with her, she didn’t just disappear without a trace.
 He knew where we were and how to find us, but never once did we get a visit or even a lousy birthday card.
 Oh, and we didn’t get any child support either.
 He and many other deadbeat dads like him caused the generation where soccer moms and single mothers proved that men weren’t really necessary when it came to raising a family.

 Men in this modern era became like the appendix in the body.
 No one is sure quite was it does and, when you remove it, things seem to work just fine without it.
 But are things really fine?
-I can tell you that, even though my mom did a great job raising me, I don’t feel like I had everything I needed growing up.
-I could have used a guy around the house to fight with my mom when she insisted I join the choir year after year or just let me know that the things I was experiencing as a young man were normal.
-I still have trouble to this day making friends with men, because I simply just don’t get most guys.
+I can tell you that, even though my mom did an okay job raising me, I don’t feel like I had everything I needed growing up.
+I could have used a guy around the house to fight with my mom when she insisted I join the choir, year after year, or just let me know that the things I was experiencing as a young man were normal.
+I still have trouble to this day making friends with men because I simply just don’t understand guys.

 However, when it comes to modern families these days, I have met and I continue to see a lot of dads who do an amazing job parenting.
 I read other dad blogs and love what I see written.
-I’m witness to and a part of a new generation of men who don’t give a shit what tradition has laid out for us, and who strive to become something better and greater than what’s come before.
-I believe that men are an important part of the family unit and not just as the cliche “bread winner” role.
+I’m witness to, and a part of, a new generation of men who don’t give a shit what tradition has laid out for us, and who strive to become something better and greater than what’s come before.
+I believe that men are an important part of the family unit, and not just as the cliché “bread winner”.
 Despite being seen as no better than cavemen, we have achieved the right to be proud of ourselves as parents.
 The only thing is, we are not going to get the recognition any time soon and we should just get used to it.

 I’ve seen rants in articles and blog posts by other dads similar to this one that I’m writing right now, so I know I’m not just projecting my own experience about this on other families.
 Dads are being punished right now for the sins of their fathers.
 While we could band together and shout out for justice, it really wouldn’t do much in the long run, and I have too much laundry to do anyway.
-When it comes right down to it, I finally realized I’m doing a good job as a dad not to get praise, even though I would like it.
-I’m not kicking ass as a father so I can prove to myself that I’m not like my own dad, even though I’m relieved to know I’m not.
+When it comes right down to it, I finally realized I’m doing a good job as a dad not to get praise.
+It be nice though.
+I’m not kicking ass as a father, so I can prove to myself that I’m not like my own dad, even though I’m relieved to know I’m not.
 I’m being a good dad simply because my boys deserve it and that’s enough for me.
 Of course, they both better appreciate it someday or I’m going to be pissed!